lusterless/Singapore-Bus-Map-Development/README.md

 ### Prerequisites

 * Using [pip](https://pip.pypa.io/en/stable/) install:
-** These are the main dependencies, there could be other smaller dependencies such as math modules, time module...**
+* **These are the main dependencies, there could be other smaller dependencies such as math modules, time module**
 ```
 pip install django
 ```